Northern Adriatic IMMA

 Sub-criterion D1: Distinctiveness

-Tursiops truncatus seems almost uniformly distributed throughout the Adriatic basin.
+Common Bottlenose Dolphins seem almost uniformly distributed throughout the Adriatic basin.
 However, genetic evidence rejected the hypothesis of a single stock.
 Pairwise estimates of genetic differentiation at 17 microsatellite loci, and mitochondrial DNA, revealed diverse levels of genetic differentiation among the Adriatic Sea.
-The results suggest that bottlenose dolphin exhibits population structures that correspond well to the main Adriatic basins, and that the genetic differentiation is not correlated to geographic distances.
-At a nuclear level, common bottlenose dolphins revealed a fine-scale genetic structure, showing a differentiation between north and central-south areas, as well as between the west and east coast.
-In addition, individuals from the Gulf of Trieste seem to belong to a group of animals significantly differentiated from the rest of the Adriatic Sea.
+The results suggest that bottlenose dolphins exhibit population structures that correspond well to the main Adriatic basin, and that the genetic differentiation is not correlated to geographic distances.
+At a nuclear level, common bottlenose dolphins revealed a fine-scale genetic structure, showing a differentiation between north and central-south areas, as well as between the west and east coasts.
+In addition, individuals from the Gulf of Trieste seem to belong to a group of animals significantly differentiated from the rest of the Adriatic Sea (Gaspari et al. 2013).

 Supporting Information